PiggyAwesome/useless/README.md

-Yo mamma is so fat that she uses the Great Wall of China as a belt
+Yo mamma so fat people keep pushing her in the water at the beach so she won't die